Luke 3

 Luke 3 is the third chapter of the Gospel of Luke in the New Testament of the Christian Bible, traditionally attributed to Luke the Evangelist, a companion of Paul the Apostle on his missionary journeys.
 It contains an account of the preaching of John the Baptist as well as a genealogy of Jesus.
-The Expositor's Greek Testament states that in this chapter "the ministry of the new era opens."
+From the start of this chapter until Luke 9:50, the "shape and outlook" of Luke's Gospel follow closely those of the other synoptic gospels, Matthew and Mark.
+The Expositor's Greek Testament states that in this chapter "the ministry of the new era opens".

 Text

 The original text was written in Koine Greek and is divided into 38 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: